Fountain Valley Pedestrian Accident Attorneys

 Fountain Valley Pedestrian Accident Statistics

-According to California Highway Patrol's 2010 Statewide Integrated Traffic Records System (SWITRS), one person was killed and 12 were injured in Fountain Valley pedestrian accidents.
-Throughout Orange County, 32 people were killed and 770 were injured in pedestrian accidents during that same year.
+According to the California Highway Patrol's Statewide Integrated Traffic Records System (SWITRS), one person was killed and 12 were injured in Fountain Valley pedestrian accidents recently.
+Throughout Orange County, 32 people were killed as well and 770 were injured in pedestrian accidents.

 There are a number of reasons why pedestrian accidents occur.
 Some of the most common causes of Fountain Valley pedestrian accidents include:

-- Failure to obey traffic safety devices: Motorists who run red lights and stop signs can cause devastating injuries when they collide with a pedestrian who is crossing the roadway.
+- Failure to Obey Traffic Laws: Motorists who run red lights and stop signs can cause devastating injuries when they collide with a pedestrian who is crossing the roadway.
 In such cases, a skilled car accident attorney may have to review the police report, intersection cameras or eyewitness accounts to prove that the driver violated California law by failing to stop for a stop sign or red light.

 In some cases, the police report can aid the victim in proving the specifics of the crash.
 Eyewitness accounts of the collision can prove useful as well.
 In some cases, it may be possible to review security or surveillance tapes from nearby buildings to show how an accident occurred.

-An experienced pedestrian accident lawyer can help the victim prove who caused the crash and whether negligence was involved.
+An experienced Fountain Valley pedestrian accident lawyer can help you,the victim, prove who caused the crash and whether negligence was involved.
 In cases involving wrongdoing or negligence, monetary support may be available for medical bills, hospitalization fees, lost wages and other related damages.

 The knowledgeable accident injury attorneys at Bisnar Chase have a long and successful track record of helping injured victims and their families obtain fair compensation for their losses over the past 35 years in Orange County and surrounding areas with a 96% success rate.
 If you are injured, don't wait.
 We urge you to call us now.